paoli-lab/IGUA-df/README.md

 ### 📤 Outputs

-The main output of HTGCF is a TSV file which assigns a Gene Cluster Family to each gene cluster found in the input.
+The main output of IGUA is a TSV file which assigns a Gene Cluster Family to each gene cluster found in the input.
 The GCF identifiers are arbitrary, and the prefix can be changed with the `--prefix` flag.
 The table will also record the original file from which each record was obtained to facilitate resource